UBImagnificent/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-SCript 0-alias creates an alias named ls withe value rm *
+0-alias creates an alias with the name ls and value rm *